opea-project/docs/community/rfcs/24-05-17-OPEA-001-Deployment-Design.md

     ```

-When user wants to deploy the GenAI application to Kubernetes environment, such yaml configuration file should be defined and coverted to `docker composer`or [GenAI Microservice Connecto -(GMC)](https://github.com/opea-project/GenAIInfra/tree/main/microservices-connector) Custom Resource files.
+When deploying the GenAI application to Kubernetes environment, you should define and convert the YAML configuration file to an appropriate `docker compose`, `kubernetes manifest`, , `kubernetes helm chart` or `[GenAI Microservice Connector-(GMC)](https://github.com/opea-project/GenAIInfra/tree/main/microservices-connector) custom resource` file.

 A sample GMC Custom Resource is like below:
 ```yaml
     apiVersion: gmc.opea.io/v1alpha3